 Edit or create ~/.ssh/config:

-nano ~/.ssh/configAdd this block for the specific host:
+nano ~/.ssh/configAdd a block for the specific host only:

 Host legacy-server